juditnovak/airflow-provider-nomad/docs/html/stable/_sources/nomad_logger.rst.txt

 NomadLoghandler
 =====================

-.. note:: NomadExecutor is fully compatible with Airflow default FileTaskHandler log handler.
+.. note:: ``NomadExecutor`` is fully compatible with Airflow default ``FileTaskHandler`` log handler.
 Environments with remote logging may rather stick to that.

 This feature may rather be useful in small, local (development) environments.

 ``NomadLoghandler`` uses Nomad as the only source.
 Logs are directly downloaded from Nomad each time.
+Log format is using Airflow standards, thus the output complies to the regular Airflow logs view.

 This is useful when no remote logging is enabled,